UselessGuru/UG-Miner/README.md

 If more than one currency is given, then the currencies must be separated with commas.
 Do not use spaces in between the values.

 If '+' is used, then only the explicitly enabled currencies are used
-If '-' is used, then all currencies except the disabled currencies are used
+If '-' is used, then all currencies except the disabled ones are used

 Do not combine '+' and '-' concurrently.